Reverendissimo/asocial/KEY_EXCHANGE_GUIDE.md

-# How People Know Which Key to Use (Encrypted Storage Edition)
+# How People Know Which Key to Use (v2.6.1 - Reader Key Storage Fixed)

 ## The Problem You Identified